Walking Member Onboarding

 - update members if you're going to have some time off for whatever reason.

 The club will post within the group from time to time.
-It will usually be about a meeting, Saturday walk we have planned, survey we'd like you to complete for feedback, etc.
+It will usually be about a meeting, countryside walk we have planned, survey we'd like you to complete for feedback, etc.

 The members Facebook group is a great place to start a conversation which you'd like opinions on such as footwear, walking through a field of cows, etc.

-We want all members clued up on how to follow a route we've planned so no single leader should ever feel the bourdon of responsibility which can be placed upon a group leader.
+We want all members clued up on how to follow a route we've planned so we can build a deep pool of members who are ready to lead.